Abolfazl1998-code/Quantum-States-Wigner-Q/README.md

 ## States Included (a–i)

-Full derivations for each state are available in the **docs/** folder.
+Full derivations for each state are available in the docs folder.

 | ID | State | Category | Notes |
 |----|-------|----------|-------|